How To Manage Endometriosis Naturally, According To An Integrative Doctor

 Antioxidants can prevent and reverse local tissue damage from inflammation.
 Some of the best antioxidants come from foods high in vitamins E, A, and C. You can also supplement by taking a daily multivitamin.
 Here are some of the antioxidant supplements that have been shown to be especially helpful in treating endometriosis:

 - N-acetylcysteine (NAC): This is a powerful antioxidant with some impressive data behind it specifically for endometriosis.
 In a 2013 study of 92 women in Italy, 47 took NAC and 45 took a placebo.
-Of those who took 600 mg of NAC three times a day, three consecutive days each week for three months, 24 patients cancelled their scheduled laparoscopy due to a decrease or disappearance of endometriosis, improved pain reduction or because they had gotten pregnant!
+Of those who took 600 mg of NAC three times a day, three consecutive days each week for three months, 24 patients cancelled their scheduled laparoscopy due to a decrease or disappearance of endometriosis1, improved pain reduction or because they had gotten pregnant!
 In the other group, only one patient cancelled surgery.

-- Pine Bark Extract: In yet another study of an antioxidant herb, this time pycnogenol from pine bark, women taking 30 mg twice daily for 48 weeks showed a 33% reduction in pain, including severe pain, and while the pain reduction was not as strong as hormonal treatment, it actually persisted without relapse, unlike the medication group.
+- Pine Bark Extract: In yet another study of an antioxidant herb, this time pycnogenol from pine bark, women taking 30 mg twice daily for 48 weeks showed a 33% reduction in pain, including severe pain2, and while the pain reduction was not as strong as hormonal treatment, it actually persisted without relapse, unlike the medication group.
 Further, five women in the pycnogenol group became pregnant.

 - Find natural methods of pain relief: Ginger root powder (or the equivalent in extract form) is one of my go-tos.
 A dose of 500 mg two to four times per day can be helpful in reducing pain.